4 Ways to Generate Online Reviews

 Follow-up with an email

 Simple How’d we do? emails are utilized by businesses ranging from car-share services to doctors’ offices.
 This kind of email invites users who have actually interacted with your brand to leave genuine feedback.
-Though negative reviews are somewhat unavoidable, you can try and limit the amount by keeping the first round of feedback internal and direct those with positive sentiments to leave a formal review on public platforms such as Google, Yelp, or Facebook.
+Though negative reviews are somewhat unavoidable, you can try and limit the amount by keeping the first round of feedback internal and directing those with positive sentiments to leave a formal review on public platforms such as Google, Facebook, or other online directories.

 Don’t sleep on Yelp